Thanksgiving in the USA is always celebrated on the fourth Thursday in November.

 - 2 green onions sliced on an angle

 - 5 mini Bello mushrooms cleaned and sliced into thirds

 - 1 tbsp. lime or lemon juice

 Have all the ingredients prepped and on the counter before you begin cooking.

-In a medium skillet, heat oil over medium high heat until it begins to shimmer.
+In a medium skillet, heat oil over medium-high heat until it begins to shimmer.
 Add onion, carrot and gingerroot.
 Sauté until carrot is almost soft.
 Test by inserting a toothpick into the carrot.
 Remove as many gingerroot pieces as you can find.
 Don’t worry if some are left in the pan.

 Add broccoli, red and yellow peppers, and garlic.
 Sprinkle on red pepper flakes.
 Stir constantly to insure broccoli is well coated with the oil.
 Add more oil if necessary.
 Squeeze on the lime or lemon juice.
-Sauté 2 – 4 minutes, but be sure the broccoli and peppers still have crunch to them.
+Sauté 2 – 4 minutes, but be sure the broccoli and peppers still have a crunch to them.

 Blend in green onions and mushrooms.
 Sauté until mushrooms are heated through.
 Serve quickly.